ibm-cloud-docs/ContinuousDelivery/bluemixlive.md

 When you change the files in your Web IDE, they are automatically redeployed to your application instance on {{site.data.keyword.Bluemix_notm}}.
 If you need to restart the Node application, click the **Restart** button in the run bar.

-**Note:** For a more consistent experience when you use the Live Edit feature of {{site.data.keyword.Bluemix_notm}} Live Sync, 256 MB of additional memory is required and is added.
+For a more consistent experience when you use the Live Edit feature of {{site.data.keyword.Bluemix_notm}} Live Sync, 256 MB of additional memory is required and is added.
+{: tip}

 ## {{site.data.keyword.Bluemix_notm}} Live Debug
 {: #live-debug}